nik-rev/carbon/content/post/tree-sitter-multicursor.md

 text: ($) => /[^#\[\]\(\)\|]+/,
 ```

-`text` will match one or more characters which are not the aformentioned ones.
+`text` will match one or more characters which are not the aforementioned ones.

 Now let's create `right_primary`, which means "**Primary** selection, with cursor on the **Right**".